 GLITCH WARNING: themindisacity on PSNProfiles pointed this one out: “In the level Lyre Lyre, you may collect every gem and still only have 299/300.
 This is a bug that happens when gems are picked up too quickly.
 Exit the stage (either by quitting to the main menu or through the level end warp), enter back in, and go to the bouncy tree where one of the cogs was (there were also crates here with gems).
 If you look over the side of this cliff, you should see some spiders surrounding a crate – your bugged gem will be in that crate.”

 Phase One – Finish the Game

-There are a fair few trophies in this title which simply require you to finish a level or defeat a boss, these trophies cannot be missed and as long as you are making progress then you’ll earn them:
+There are a fair few trophies in this phase of the Ty the Tasmanian Tiger Trophy Guide which simply require you to finish a level or defeat a boss, these trophies cannot be missed and as long as you are making progress then you’ll earn them:

 Two Rangs Are Better Than One

 You learnt how to swim!